 Spiritual growth is a lifelong process.
-Perhaps because we tend to focus on Christian education for
+However, we often focus solely on Christian education for

-children and youth, it’s easy to assume that adults have already been equipped for faithful living.
+children and youth.
+Therefore, it’s easy to assume that adults are already equipped for faithful living.

-Adult opportunities vary and include Sunday school classes, Bible studies, book studies and marriage enrichment classes.
-Traditionally both laity and clergy lead adult classes.
+Adult opportunities vary, including Sunday school classes, Bible studies, book studies, and marriage enrichment classes.
+In the past, laypeople and clergy members have led classes for adults.

 An Inquirers and Catechumenal Program is offered by a qualified Catechist for those new to the faith, to St. Monica’s and/or the Episcopal Church.
-This program provides participants with knowledge about the Bible, Christ, the faith journey and the Church.
-This process is intended to prepare participants to make a public affirmation of their faith through Baptism, Confirmation, Reception and/or Reaffirmation.
+This program teaches participants about the Bible, Christ, the faith journey and the Church.
+This process is intended to prepare participants to publicly affirm their faith through Baptism, Confirmation, Reception and/or Reaffirmation.

 Education for Ministry (EFM)

-With a trained mentor, this four-year distance-learning program of the University of the South helps students discern their own personal ministries through study of the Old and New Testaments, Church History, Theology and Theological Reflection.
+With a trained mentor, this four-year distance-learning program of the University of the South helps students discern their ministries through the study of the Old and New Testaments, Church History, Theology, and Theological Reflection.
 To learn more about Education for Ministry, visit the EFM website.

-Cursillo is a three-day weekend designed to help Christians better understand their individual callings to be Christian Leaders.
-More than 20 of St. Monica’s active members have attended Cursillo weekends in various dioceses and several members have served on staff.
-The local Curslillo Community is Coastal Pilgrims.
+Cursillo is a three-day weekend designed to help Christians better understand their callings to be Christian Leaders.
+Over the years, more than 20 of St. Monica’s members have attended Cursillo weekends in various dioceses and several members have served on staff.
+The local Cursillo Community is Coastal Pilgrims.

-The Cursillo experience does not end when the weekend is over.
+The Cursillo experience is not limited to the weekend, it goes beyond that.
 It is a starting point that lasts the rest of your life. and a springboard to a life-long practice of the Baptismal Covenant called The Fourth Day.
 The Fourth Day encompasses three major elements:

 - The Group Reunion – a small group of Cursillo attendees who meet weekly